suniaga/ddp/README.md

 # ddp

-this repository contains the requiered files for the data products course from coursera the files are: ui.R and server.R, this conform the shiny app  called prob.
+This repository contains the requiered files for the data products course from coursera.
+The files are: ui.R and server.R, which conform the shiny app  called prob.
 This application computes the probability under the standar normal pdf between two points a and b If a=-inf you should put a=-3. lso if b=inf, you shuold put b=3.
 The calculus were done by using the Simpson's Rule h/3.